 Just Remember: Don’t Go Diving off Without Insurance!

 As safe as Europe is to travel, you never know when the road just chucks a banana peel at ya for you to slip on.
-There’s all sorts of misfortune that can hit you on the road: lost luggage, mysterious hostel diseases, and broken toes (or broken hearts – but unfortunately you can’t claim those from any insurance).
+There are all sorts of misfortune that can hit you on the road: lost luggage, mysterious hostel diseases, and broken toes (or broken hearts – but unfortunately you can’t claim those from any insurance).

 Average daily cost: $20